Bangla Sahayata Kendra: Policies and services

 The BSK initiative is associated with the department of Personnel and Administrative Reforms and e-Governance of the government.
 It provides several crucial services.

 Policy initiatives

-BSKs function like the Common Service Centres (CSC) except that the services provided through BSKs are free of any service charge and are routed through a single window.
+BSKs function like the Common Service Centers (CSC) except that the services provided through BSKs are free of any service charge and are routed through a single window.
 They integrate all state government mandated departmental services to go online.
 They provide an additional channel to the departments and citizens for G2C (Government Services) services and serve as centres that physically assist citizens to avail online public services.